 A fearful dog is more insistent in his avoidance, and it is more difficult for the handler to redirect the dog’s attention.
 Simply making eye contact with the human is impossible in that moment.
 The dog must be distanced from the source of his fear in order to return to a relaxed state.
 Left to fend for himself, the dog may become defensive and engage in an aggressive display.
 Behavioral protocols are needed.

 With profound fear, the dog refuses any approach or interaction.
 His only thought is flight.
 There is little to no success to redirect the dog’s mind, and he is too stressed to take even high value food.
 He can relax only when removed from the source of his fear.
 Dogs also freeze in fear.
 This response is often misinterpreted by humans.

 Mild discomfort in the face of a stimulus is best addressed with a de-sensitizing program.
 Work within the dog’s thresholds to gradually expose him to that stimulus and reinforce calm behaviors.
 Over time, the dog can tolerate exposure to that stimulus – free from fear.

-Fear-related behaviors can be changed with a counter conditioning program.
-These protocols also work within the individual dog’s thresholds.
+Fear-related behaviors can be changed with a counter conditioning and cognitive reappraisal program.
+These protocols work within the individual dog’s thresholds.
 Flooding or extreme exposure can happen when the work moves too quickly.
 This can produce setbacks and even exacerbate fear in the dog.
 Many behavior professionals find flooding inhumane.
 (Scared of snakes?
 Would you be less frightened if someone threw you into a snake pit?)